- Family and Parenting

 So temperature or fever is the indicator that your body is fighting infection.

 If you think you need to contact the Doctor after you take baby's temperature, you can always give some Paracetamol or Calpol meantime.
 Always follow the instructions on the bottle and don't give your baby any more than is stated (Giving young babies more than the recommended dose is highly dangerous).

 If you would rather not give your baby medication, then tepid sponging is an old and well proven method of helping reduce baby's temperature.
 Strip baby and lay them on a warm towel and half fill a basin with lukewarm water.
 Dip a cloth or sponge in the water and gently wipe baby down, starting at the head and taking care to sponge the underarms, the tummy and folds of skin around the tops of their legs.
 Take baby's temperature every 15 - 20 minutes to check if it is coming down.

 Always remember that, very often, mums just know when their baby is really sick so don't hesitate to get help if you are at all worried.
-My brother-in-law is an MD and he says he would rather see a hundred babies with nothing wrong, than one that comes when it is really sick and should have come sooner.
-However most babies recover really quickly from what has caused their high temperature and are soon bright eyed and making lots of noise!
+Most doctors and would rather see a hundred babies with nothing wrong, than one that is really sick and should have come sooner.
+However most babies recover really quickly from their fever and are soon bright eyed and making lots of noise!